Is Affirmative Action an Irregular Affirmative Action? Deconstructing the Paradox

 The Role of Context and Intent

 The debate over the "irregularity" of affirmative action is highly contextual.
+Intention also plays a significant role.
 The effectiveness and fairness of any given policy depend on its specific design, implementation, and the context in which it operates.
-Intention also plays a significant role.
 A policy designed to counteract historical injustices and promote genuine equality is fundamentally different from a policy aimed at creating a new form of preferential treatment for particular groups.

 The Future of Affirmative Action: Navigating the Challenges